cyberdefencekit/documentation/docs/project-overview/project-overview.md

     - Integrate XDR Capabilities: Through Wazuh, explore XDR solutions for cross-platform threat detection.
 2. Subsequent Phases: Gradually Introduce Additional Tools
     - Adopt SOAR Technology: Introduce SOAR tools such as Shuffle to automate and orchestrate security workflows.
-    - Deploy IDS/IPS and Network Traffic Analysis Tools: Use tools like Suricata, Snort, and Zeek for real-time network monitoring.
+    - Deploy IDS/IPS and Network Traffic Analysis Tools: Use tools like Suricata, Snort and Zeek for real-time network monitoring.
-    - Establish Incident Response and Case Management System: Implement a platform like TheHive for managing security incidents.
+    - Deploy SIRP: Implement a SIRP like TheHive for managing security incidents.
     - Develop DFIR Capabilities: Introduce tools such as Velociraptor for digital forensics and incident response.

 By focusing on SIEM implementation first, we address the most critical gap in our cybersecurity posture—lack of centralised monitoring—and lay the groundwork for future enhancements.